Desdaemon/odoo-lsp/README.md

 ## Development

+Don't know where to start?
+Run `cargo doc --bin odoo-lsp` for a quick overview of the codebase.
+All contributions welcome!

 1. `pnpm i`
 2. `cargo build`
 3. In VSCode, press <kbd>F5</kbd> or change to the Debug panel and click `Launch Client`